edbertw/stocknavigator/README.md

 **Stock-Navigator** is the all-in-one, containerized web application built for stock market enthusiasts, analysts, and curious investors.
 Dive deep into your favorite stocks with:

+- 🔐**Security & Data Privacy**: User authentication through username and passwords stored from our PostgreSQL database
 - 📈 **Comprehensive data**: From basic info to advanced statistical metrics.
 - 🧠 **AI-powered insights**: Ask our integrated RAG AI anything—answers are fetched from a rich, web-scraped knowledge base.
 - 🖼️ **Real-time Market Sentiment Analysis**: Read real-time market news on the company and use our system to analyze its sentiment.